 Every memorable experience deserves a stellar ending.
 South Georgia, with its insane concentration of wildlife, interesting history and jaw-dropping scenery, is just the highlight you’ll want at the end of your Antarctica Circle cruise.
-We could easily name ten reasons to include South Georgia on your Antarctica cruise (no, really, we can…right here!) but in essence, what you should know is that this place is the Antarctica wildlife destination by which all others are measured.
+We could easily name ten reasons to include South Georgia on your Antarctica cruise (no, really, we did…right here!) but in essence, what you should know is that this place is the Antarctica wildlife destination by which all others are measured.
 It is here where you’ll cast your eyes on the largest King penguin colony of all, right here that the most revered and famous Antarctic creatures are found.
 Whales, penguins, and seals just love South Georgia and you will too.

 We’ve got all the Highlights of Antarctic Expeditions bundled in numerous cruise options, so whether you’re heading to the end of the world for the first time, or the 100th, you can be sure that new, different, and exciting treats await.
 Antarctica cruises from Australia and New Zealand are a great option if you are short on time (although you’ll be missing out on Ushuaia), and Falkland Antarctica cruises include a visit to the most controversial islands in all of Latin America.
 The highlights just won’t stop!

 Author: Laura Pattara

-“Laura Pattara is a modern nomad who’s been vagabonding around the world, non-stop, for the past 13 years.
-She’s tour guided overland trips through South America and Africa, travelled independently through the Middle East and has completed a 6-year motorbike trip from Europe to Australia.
+“Laura Pattara is a modern nomad who’s been vagabonding around the world, non-stop, for the past 15 years.
+She’s tour-guided overland trips through South America and Africa, travelled independently through the Middle East and has completed a 6-year motorbike trip from Europe to Australia.
 What ticks her fancy most?
 Animal encounters in remote wilderness, authentic experiences off the beaten trail and spectacular Autumn colours in Patagonia.”